This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 I don’t think there really is a single make and model of motorhome that is better than others if you want to live in it permanently.
 So much depends on your plans and how you want to live in your motorhome.

-Generally, motorhomes are not designed to be lived in on a permanent basis, so I would say that anything that’s not well made or is a bit flimsy will suffer.
+Generally, motorhomes are not designed to be lived in permanently, so we would say that anything that’s poorly made or a bit flimsy will suffer.

 If this is going to be your home for the next however many years, then look to the German or French brands for build quality and longevity.
 If your budget is tight, older models with a few miles are worth considering and probably a better buy than new British-manufactured motorhomes.